CIF Parser¶

 set_all_values

-a list of lists of string.
+a list of lists of strings.
 The lists of strings correspond to columns.

 >>> loop = block.find_loop_item('_citation_author.citation_id').loop